Site Map

 Stay Away From Infections

 Having COPD makes it easier for you to get infections.
 Get a flu shot every year.
-Ask your provider if you should get a pneumococcal (pneumonia) vaccine and a COVID vaccine.
+Ask your provider if you should get a pneumococcal (pneumonia) vaccine, respiratory syncytial virus (RSV) vaccine, a Tdap (tetanus, diphtheria and pertussis) vaccine, a Zoster vaccine and a COVID-19 vaccine.

 Wash your hands often.
 Always wash after you go to the bathroom and when you are around people who are sick.